 - Consume ½ an inch of washed and peeled turmeric root first thing in the morning every day.
 You should start seeing results in about 3 weeks.

-- Use a mortar and pestle to mash a 1-inch turmeric root.
+- Use a mortari XA robust, hard bowl used to crush or grind materials with a pestle until they become powdered. and pestle to mash a 1-inch turmeric root.
 Add 1 teaspoon of gram or rice flour to it.
 Add a little water and mix well.
 Apply the mixture to your skin and wait for 15 minutes before washing with water.
 Do this on alternate days.

 Neem leaves have antioxidant and antibacterial properties (2).
-A study with neem formulation showed a successful effect against Propionibacterium and Staphylococcus epidermis.
+A study with neem formulation showed a successful effect against Propionibacteriumi XA class of rod-shaped, skin bacteria that grow well in low oxygen environments leading to acne. and Staphylococcusi XA cluster of bacteria that are the source of numerous ailments cellulitis, furuncles, and abscesses (boils). epidermis.
 Another study confirmed that neem is beneficial for reducing acne during the early or recovery phase (3).